In your message, briefly describe your project and the type of feedback you would like to receive.

 After I respond to you with instructions, e-mail your project to me.

-After I notify you that I’ve accepted your project for review, use the payment button below to make your payment, as required.
+After I notify you that I’ve accepted your project for review, use the payment button below to make your payment.

-Expect to receive your completed review by e-mail within two weeks of your payment.
+Expect to receive your completed review by e-mail within three weeks of your payment.

 I reserve the right to decline to review any project if I feel my skills are not appropriate for evaluating that work.
 For example, I might lack the technical expertise to comment effectively on the content of a given project.